robertpiosik/CodeWebChat/README.md

 Large language models (LLMs) are trained on vast datasets for many use cases.
 For coding, a model's training involves analyzing millions of simulated problem-solving flows, such as deriving an accepted answer from a StackOverflow question.
 Consequently, when the model handles your task, its "thought process" is simply a statistical pattern matching against the detailed examples it has seen.

-Agentic coding forges ahead and complement datasets with simulated context (files) gathering and planning.
-We believe real-world coding scenarios when given unspecified constraints (context and clear instructions) that can be trained into the model are inherently limited, affecting reliability and developer satisfaction.
+Agentic coding forges ahead and complement datasets with simulated context gathering (file selection) and planning.
+We believe real-world coding scenarios when given unspecified constraints (context and precise instructions) that can be trained into the model are inherently limited, affecting reliability and developer satisfaction.

-CWC keeps your mental model of the codebase updated as you progress—at a speed you never thought was possible.
+By requiring manual context management CWC keeps your mental model of the codebase updated as you progress—at a speed you never thought was possible.

 💅 **The workflow**